abdulghani/blissful-ignorance/notes.md

 (speculation)
 we could potentially create coherent timelines across the cosmos, that timelines can float infinitely across the cosmos against its own recursion making timelines itself mortal and reproduce

+I didn't know that fictive images of multiverse and timelines are rather coherent vision